Program length: 12-14 weeks (level two) or 14-week (capstone)

 Location: Phoenix, Arizona

-This internship prepares students for a career as an occupational therapist in hospitals, clinics and private practice.
-Through this internship, you are exposed to a variety of evaluation tools, adaptive training activities, therapy interventions, equipment, videos and resources.
+This internship prepares students for a career as an occupational therapist in hospitals, clinics, and private practice.
+Through this internship, you will be exposed to a variety of evaluation tools, adaptive training activities, therapy interventions, equipment, videos, and resources.
 These experiences prepare you for treating adult patients.

-Upon completion of the Occupational Therapy Internship, you will receive a certificate of completion from Mayo Clinic School of Health Sciences.
-Occupational therapy interns also graduate from their respective university upon successful completion of their fieldwork.
+Occupational therapy interns graduate from their respective university upon successful completion of their fieldwork.